rssh/dotty-cps-async/_sources/Features.rst.txt

  * CpsMonadPureMemoization - for pure effect monads.
  * CpsMonadDynamicMemoization - for monads with custom memoization, which resolved with call-side types.

+Note, that automatic coloring for monads wich is not memoized by default (i.e. all effect monads) is hightly experimental and likely will be changed in future.

 Custom value discard
 --------------------